pughlab/bamgineer/README.md

 ***Input parameters***

 -inbam: input sorted and indexed normal bam file \
 -cnv_list: path to the directory contaiing bed files for allele-specific and cancer-specific CNV events.
-Each bed file is a tab seperated file (no header) containing the following:
+Each line of the bed files in the folder is a tab seperated file (no header) in the following format:

 chr     start   stop    absolute_copy_number